Dimencia/DU-Orbital-Hud/README.md

 # Warnings

 > DISCLAIMER: We do not accept any responsibility for incorrect use of the autopilot, which may result in fiery reentry, mountain impacts or undesired entrance into PvP if used carelessly.
 Read and heed the warnings below!

+* Autopilot to Saved Location:  Go to location you wish to mark.
+In seat, hold shift and click Save Location.
+When wishing to return to a saved point, use ALT-1/2 or SHIFT T/R till you see saved location.
+If not on ground, be sure to be pointing in general direction to avoid yaw stall.
+Hit Alt-4 to engage.
+You may use yaw once brake landing begins to spin in place.
+Saved locations may be deleted by selecting it as target and the holding shift and choosing Clear Position.
+It is fairly accurate and you should arrive within 15m of marked location assuming good brakes (brake landing).
+If you see Coast Landing, be prepared to take over the arrival.
+If atmo radar installed, saved location will use nearest target for naming, otherwise will be named #.planet (i.e. 0.Alioth)

 * AUTO-REENTRY: The default altitude is not suitable for Thades or other planets with strange altitudes; you must use alt+Space or alt+C to adjust it to an appropriate level.
 Do not use auto-reentry into planets you haven't visited before or don't know the surface level of.
 Do not attempt to use this on planets without atmosphere